To enroll as a graduate student at the University of Alabama School of Music, students must:

 Students should plan to spend at least a half-day on campus for an audition.
 On audition day, students will have the opportunity to meet with various members of the faculty and staff and to tour the facilities.
-Parents will have the opportunity to meet with members of the faculty and administration.

-|Pre-screening recordings are recommended for applicants to the MM and DMA degrees in Piano and Voice prior to the on-site audition.
+Pre-screening recordings are recommended for applicants to the MM and DMA degrees in Piano and Voice prior to the on-site audition.
 Please submit a high quality recording by email to the contact listed below.
 For piano applicants, video files are preferred, but audio recordings are acceptable.
 For voice, video files are required.
 Mp3s, Mp4s, YouTube, Vimeo, or other similare formats are preferred and should be submitted by email attachment or links.
 For piano, please submit three contrasting works (single movements of larger works are acceptable).
-For voice, submit three selections, with at least one selection in English.|
+For voice, submit three selections, with at least one selection in English.

 Basic Musicianship and Music History Exam

 The audition day includes two preliminary examinations, one in basic musicianship and one in music history.
 The tests are rudimentary in nature.
 The musicianship test will measure your ability to recognize, notate, and take down in dictation such things as scales, modes, intervals, triads, and tonal melodic fragments.
 The music history test is designed primarily to measure your ability to write English prose.
 Please note that these tests are separate from the diagnostic tests in theory and history which are administered at the start of the semester should a candidate be accepted and enroll in the School of Music.

 Students who cannot audition in person because of distance from campus may audition by tape.
 Taped auditions must follow the same format as live auditions and must be recorded on a compact disc.
 Tapes must be accompanied by a completed audition application with “Recorded Audition” written at the bottom.